 - Doubles as a battery pack

 - Inevitable wireless drop in speed

 Telstra’s Nighthawk M1 doesn’t quite live up to its lofty speed promises, but it’s still an incredibly capable hotspot device.

 We first went hands-on with Telstra’s Nighthawk M1 some months ago at the device’s official launch, where Telstra was keen to show off its extreme speed chops.
-It’s powered by Qualcomm’s x16 LTE modem, giving it the potential speed chops to burn through up to 1Gbps of data under the ideal conditions.
+It’s powered by Qualcomm’s x16 LTE modem, giving it the potential capacity to burn through up to 1Gbps of data under ideal conditions.

 Telstra Nighthawk M1: Design

 While it has had a few lower-cost ZTE hotspots on its books over the years, Telstra’s primary producer of hotspots in the premium space has long been Netgear, and the Nighthawk M1 is most definitively a Netgear product.
 That’s not to say that it looks like any Netgear hotspot that preceded it.

 Out is the smaller almost-zippo-lighter sized hotspot of old in favour of something that most closely resembles the newer Apple TV in size.
 It measures in at 105.5x105.5x20.35mm, which means that unless you’re still rocking Hammer pants you’re not going to be able to easily slip it into your pocket without some discomfort.
 Believe me, I tried just that with the M1 and a pair of jeans, and it wasn’t pretty.